About Fidelity National Information Services, Inc.

-On the other hand, FIS is buying companies that can strengthen its hand.
-In 2019, it offered $35 billion to buy Worldpay, a payment processor.
+On the other hand, FIS offered $35 billion to buy Worldpay, a payment processor.
 The deal would add additional payment capabilities to FIS's portfolio amid a consolidation wave in financial services firms.
 Worldpay processes about 40 billion transactions a year and supports more than 300 payment types in more than 120 currencies.
 The transaction is expected to close in the second half of 2019.

 Mergers and Acquisitions

 In 2019 FIS sought to add to its heft with the $35 billion acquisition of Worldpay, a payment processor.
 The deal would bring significant payment resources to FIS as other companies in the industry have consolidated.

 601 RIVERSIDE AVE

 Jacksonville, FL 32204-2946

 Employer Type: Publicly Owned

 Stock Exchange: , NYSE